PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 scripts.

 `script2ConfigFiles` function first in `let-in` block prepares `configDir` derivation.
-This derivation is a directory which contains all vim files.
+This derivation is a directory which contains all Vim files.
 The `installPhase` creates `$out` directory (this variable is automatically provided during the evaluation) in the `/nix/store` and copies everything from our source directory (`src = ./${dir}`) to it.